 In portrait orientation a user cannot change the position of the split screen (or slide over).
 The primary application is slightly wider than the secondary application but both have a compact width size class.

 In landscape orientation a user can choose between two different positions for the split screen (regular/compact or compact/compact).

-The iPad Pro differs from the smaller iPads in landscape.
+The iPad Pro 12.9-inch model differs from the smaller iPads in landscape.
 When the screen is evenly split both applications have a regular horizontal size class.